-Shaker doors are a popular sight on kitchen and bathroom cabinets, as well as in laundry rooms, offices, and any room of the house that has cabinets.
+Shaker doors are a popular sight on kitchen and bathroom cabinets, as well as in laundry rooms, offices, and any other room of the house that needs a shot of practicality and charm.
 With their clean lines and precise shadows, Shaker doors project a classic feeling that's tempered with a modern air.
 It's no wonder that Shaker doors are equally at home with both traditional and contemporary architectural styles.

 Basics of Making Shaker Cabinet Doors

 The look of a Shaker cabinet door is that of a framed picture.
 Yet, a Shaker cabinet door's frame does not rest on the front of the solid center panel.
 Instead, the panel is inserted into the center of this frame within grooves.